HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Sections Defined in C-CDA (ordered using SOAP framework)

 As explained in the [Health Story Roundtable presentation titled The Storytelling Power of C-CDA](http://www.himss.org/sites/hde/files/HSP%20March%202019%20Roundtable%20Q%26A.pdf), understanding the purpose of the C-CDA section templates is not facilitated by considering them in alphabetical order.
-The C- CDA Implementation Guide presents them in alphabetical order to speed access for readers.
-Considering the C- CDA section templates using the SOAP framework makes it easier to see how these sections can be used in a structured document to express the content of a clinical SOAP note.
+The C-CDA Implementation Guide presents them in alphabetical order to speed access for readers.
+Considering the C-CDA section templates using the SOAP framework makes it easier to see how these sections can be used in a structured document to express the content of a clinical SOAP note.

 The application of the SOAP framework does not produce a perfect classification result.
 Some sections don’t fit well into the SOAP framework.
 They have been classified as “other types of sections”.
 Some sections are defined to